odellus/autolector/README.md

 # Question Answering API

 Hello all!
-This is a little example of a question answering API for using :hugs: [huggingface](https://huggingface.co/) and [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/index.html) to create a RESTful natural language processing API with minimal amounts of coding.
+This is a little example of using :hugs: [huggingface transformers](https://github.com/huggingface/transformers) and [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/index.html) to create a  question answering API.

 ### Install
 1. The only requirements are [Git](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-20-04) and [Python3](https://docs.python-guide.org/starting/install3/linux/) with [pip](https://pip.pypa.io/en/stable/installing/) installed in a Linux environment.
 If you are using Windows I recommend [installing Ubuntu for Windows](https://ubuntu.com/tutorials/ubuntu-on-windows).
 If you don't have pip installed, you can open a terminal and enter: